MihaiDorin/Wordle/README.md

 # Wordle
 Wordle game implementation using `ncurses`
 # Installation
-If you can't execute te installation script, you have to give executable permision to it.
+If you can't execute the installation script, you have to give executable permision to it.
 You can do it with:

     chmod +x install.sh